Bologna Process: Austria

 Austria's situation is similar to Germany's, with the lowest undergraduate degrees the Magister (FH) and Diplom (FH) (designed to take three or four years).
 The lowest graduate degrees are Magister and Diplom, which typically fulfill a thesis requirement (including final examination and thesis defence) and can be obtained after four to six years of study.
 In 2000 many curricula began to be converted into bachelor's degrees (Bakkalaureat; the term was replaced by "bachelor's" in most curricula by 2007) and master's (Magisterstudium) programmes, with nominal durations of six semesters (three years) and three to four semesters (18 months to two years) respectively.

 Enrollment in a doctoral programme generally requires a master's degree in a related field.
 Although the nominal duration of doctoral programmes is two or three years, the time to graduate varies considerably and is generally longer.

 Armenia

 Armenia ratified the Bologna Process in 2005 and is a member of the European Higher Education Area.

 Azerbaijan

 Azerbaijan is a full member of the Bologna Process since 2005.

 Belarus

 Belarus became a member of the European Higher Education Area at a conference in Yerevan, Armenia, in May 2015.

+After it's participation in Russian Invasion of Ukraine, BFUG members decided to suspend the rights Belarus representation in the EHEA on 11 April 2022.